 "Dogs aren’t miracle workers, but their noses are so precious," said SDF founder Wilma Melville.
 "They can find those people who survived a horrific ordeal."

 Air-scent dogs are trained to work in specific types of terrain.
 Some search in wilderness settings while others search urban environments, which often can involve scouring collapsed buildings.

 Because they must navigate unstable terrain, urban SAR dogs are some of the most highly trained canines.
 The only national standards for such dogs are the Federal Emergency Management Agency's certification standards for urban disaster work.
-Currently, fewer than 100 dog-handler teams in the U.S. have this certification.
+Currently, fewer than 100 dog-handler teams in the U.S. have this FEMA certification.

 In addition to air-scent dogs, there are dogs taught to seek out both skin cells and the smell of human decomposition.
 During major disasters, such as the 1995 Oklahoma City bombing and the 2001 collapse of the World Trade Center, both air-scent dogs and cadaver dogs were used to search for people.